 When noise is present, an effective maximum system frequency (EMSF) can also be defined, as the highest frequency of the object that can be recorded above the noise level.
-The EMSF can be estimated under the assumption that the power spectrum of the noise is flat and thus dominates in the high frequency region (fig. 2).
-It should be noted that, in highresolution tomographs, the EMSF is more restrictive than the Nyquist Frequency (In fig. 2 it corresponds to the higher frequency represented).
-Therefore, aliasing is not a limiting factor.
+The EMSF can be estimated under the assumption that the power spectrum of the noise is flat and thus dominates in the high frequency region (Fig. 2).
+It should be noted that, in high-resolution tomographs, the EMSF is more restrictive than the Nyquist Frequency (in Fig. 2 it corresponds to the higher frequency represented).
+Therefore, aliasing is not the main limiting factor.